paquettm/420-302-VA_A25/README.md

     - Lab 12: [Production Deployment - Running IoT Services as Linux System Services](LABS/LAB12_Deploying_IoT_System_as_Linux_Services.md)
     - *Term Project:* **Deliverable 4:** 50% Implementation Checkpoint - Teams should demonstrate 50% completion of the project.

+November 26: Published [HOW-TO: MQTT to SMS Relay Service](LABS/HOWTO_MQTT_to_SMS_Relay_Service.md) for information purposes.
+If you were to use this program, consider building a service file and enabling it to provide these services on bootup.

 - Class 13 (December 1): Project debugging lab

 - Class 14 (December 8): Project presentations